codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-react-native-app.md

 ---

-## Setting up package name / bundle identifier
+## Setting up the Android package name and iOS bundle identifier

 Configure Android package name and/or iOS bundle identifier by adding the corresponding variables in the `codemagic.yaml` and editing the `app.json` files.